merely-useful/py-rse/index.md

     but has no formal training in programming.
     Amira would like to tidy up the scripts, data sets, and reports she has created in order to share them with her colleagues.
-    These lessons will show her how to do this and what "done" looks like.
+    These lessons will show her how to do this.

 Jun Hsu
 :   completed an [Insight Data Science][insight] fellowship last year after doing a PhD in Geology